You need to see DPS gear in action. Get a live demo with our engineers.

-Welcome to Part One of this Three Part series on how to monitor, manage, and control your facilities with SCADA architecture.
+Welcome to the introduction on how to monitor, manage, and control your facilities with SCADA architecture.
 You'll learn how to stay on time and on budget to achieve increased profits.
-This article will serve as an easy SCADA networking tutorial for beginners.
+This article will serve as an easy SCADA tutorial for beginners.

 SCADA is not a specific technology, but a type of supervisory system.
-Supervisory Control and Data Acquisition (SCADA is any device that gets data about a system in order to control that system and process data is a SCADA application.
+Supervisory Control and Data Acquisition (SCADA), is any device that gets data about a system in order to control that system and process data.

 A SCADA application has two elements:

 You can build a SCADA system using several different kinds of technologies and protocols.
-This white paper will help you evaluate your options and decide what kind of SCADA system is best for your needs.
+We will help you evaluate your options and decide what kind of SCADA design is best for your needs.

 You can use SCADA to manage any kind of equipment.
 Typically, systems are used to automate complex industrial processes where human control is impractical.
 Where there are more control factors, and more fast-moving control factors than human beings can comfortably manage.

-Around the world, these kinds of systems find use a wide variety of applications.
-Electric power generation, transmission and distribution is one such industry.
+Around the world, these kinds of systems find use in a wide variety of applications.
+Electric power generation, transmission, and distribution is an example.

 Electric utilities use SCADA systems to detect current flow and line voltage and to monitor the operation of circuit breakers.
 Also to take sections of the power grid online or offline.
 Another is the water and sewage industry.